Godalming Hundred

 Godalming was an ancient hundred in the south west of the county of Surrey, England.
 It corresponds to the central third of the current borough of Waverley and some parts of the current borough of Guildford.
 Broadly speaking it extended from Guildown in the north to the border with Sussex in the south.
-Local people maintain the notion of the hundred, sometimes colloquially referred to as Godhelmia, mainly because of the predominance of north/south routes of communication through the area that have existed since ancient times.
+Local people maintain the notion of the hundred, sometimes colloquially referred to as Godhelmia, mainly because of the predominance of north–south routes of communication through the area that have existed since ancient times.
 As recently as 1995 there were proposals (from Surrey County Council) to recreate a local government unit based on the old hundred borders.
+The name of the hundred survives in the town of Godalming.

 History

 The Hundred of Godalming was formed sometime after 825 when Wessex annexed the "south eastern provinces" of Surrey, Sussex, Kent and Essex.